kstenerud/concise-encoding/ce-structure.md

 ### NUL Character

-The NUL character (U+0000) is allowed in string types, but because it is problematic on so many platforms, the folllowing special rules apply:
+The NUL character (U+0000) is allowed in string types, but because it is problematic on so many platforms, the following special rules apply:

  * On platforms that **do not** support NUL in strings (for example in C strings), decoders **MUST** stuff all NULs encountered in string data (convert every instance of [`00`] to [`c0 80`]).
  * On all platforms, encoders **MUST NOT** output stuffed NULs in string data (they **MUST** convert every instance of [`c0 80`] to [`00`] in string data before output).